garrandall/popular-music-data/tracks/give-everybody-some-the-bar-kays.md

   ranking_list: Billboard Hot 100
   start_date: '1967-11-04'
 ---
-Come and get it now, ooh
+Come and get it now, oh
 The drummer,  alright, let's give everybody some
 (Give everybody some, yeah)

 You better give that bass-player some
 Yeah, the bass-player
 He can have this from me
 Give the bass player some
 Alright bass, you got it